Om-Takbhate/DevSync/homework.md

 - import routers in app.js
 - use middlewares to send the request to its correct router

+////// indexes
+- what are indexes
+- advantages and disadvantages of indexes

 - implement PATCH /profile/edit and PATCH /profile/edit/password
 - implement /send/request/:status/:toUserId route to send request to other devs

+///// review request route
+- implement /request/review/:status/:requestId route -> make sure toUserId is same as _id of loggedInUser , the status of request is interested and the id of request is equal to requestId , then only we can review request
+- make sure status is either "accept" or "reject" of request route or path